nszoni/ra_fw_core/resources/transformation_testing_sequence_strategy.md

 - **Warnings** - “If warn is supplied, then dbt will log a warning for any failing tests, but the test will still be considered passing.”
 - **Errors** - As for errors, dbt will log the error and consider the test to fail.

-### dbt Cloud Setup

-The sequence we described above is important, because we want to keep the `public` layer free of errors.
-That means that if an error is triggered between the `source` and `staging` layers (or between any other layers), then the transformation will stop.
-It will be the responsibility of the team to deal with that issue before the transformation process can be restarted.

-Note that if this transformation process will keep the `public` layer free of errors, but if the transformation process does not execute completely, **the data in that `public` layer will not be refreshed**.

 ### Escalation Process